cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### [ABANDONED] Custom `msg_title` instead of Msg `type_url`

-_This section is in the Annex for informational purposes only, and will be removed in a next update of the ADR._
+_This paragraph is in the Annex for informational purposes only, and will be removed in a next update of the ADR._

 <details>
   <summary>Click to see abandoned idea.</summary>